neurofeedback vs tms

 What Is Neurofeedback?

 Neurofeedback, sometimes called EEG biofeedback, is a non-invasive procedure that measures your brain activity with the goal of helping you alleviate symptoms or improve cognition.
-It works by attaching to a computer program to measure your brain waves based on the feedback you get from different signals.
+It works by connecting to a computer program that measures your brain waves, based on the feedback you get from different signals.

-The goal here is to learn which of your brain waves might be inhibiting others so that you can improve your cognition, behaviors, and emotional regulation.
-Much the same as TMS, it works well through neuroplasticity and can be particularly applicable to those who are being treated for epilepsy, whereas TMS cannot.
+The goal is to learn which of your brain waves might be inhibiting others, so you can improve cognition, behaviors, and emotional regulation.
+Much like TMS, neurofeedback works well through neuroplasticity.
+It can be particularly useful for individuals being treated for epilepsy, which TMS cannot treat.

 What Is TMS (Transcranial Magnetic Stimulation)?

 Transcranial magnetic stimulation is a non-invasive procedure where you sit in a comfortable chair and have electrodes placed on your head.
-The device on your head is responsible for sending electromagnetic pulses into targeted regions of your brain.
-The technician who administers the procedure will spend the first few sessions mapping your brain, after which they will decide where and with which intensity different areas of the brain need to be reached.
+The device on your head sends electromagnetic pulses into targeted brain regions.
+The technician administering the procedure will first map your brain during the first few sessions.
+They will then decide where and with which intensity to stimulate different brain areas.

 The purpose behind this is to help provide deep stimulation in areas of the brain that cannot necessarily be reached with things like medication, offering relief from mental health disorder symptoms and improving cognition.